PROGRAM GUIDE

 Your dedicated Field Director—a physical and cultural guide—will be with you throughout your program.
 Our Field Directors work tirelessly behind the scenes to coordinate logistics like managing reservations and making sure everything flows seamlessly, so that you can enjoy your time without sweating the details.
 They are there to acquaint you with each new city and make sure everyone is safe, confident, and making the most of every moment.

-• Hotel du jour: City-hopping means hotel -hopping, but don't worry; each hotel is safe, clean, comfortable, and equipped with private bathrooms.
-Hotels are typically 30 to 45 minutes from the city center via public transit or bus, which comes in handy if you want to check out different areas and blend in with the locals.
+• Hotels: Our hotel partners absolutely must meet our standards for quality, safety and cleanliness.
+That means your rooms will be safe, clean, comfortable, and equipped with private bathrooms.
+Hotels are typically 30–45 minutes from the city center by coach bus or public transit or conveniently located to the sites you'll be visiting, which comes in handy if you want to explore different areas.

 • What to expect: Hotels abroad may feature smaller rooms than you’re used to and may not have air conditioning, free Wi-Fi, television, or elevators.
 All the more reason to get out and explore.